Home / Insights / Field diagnostics

 Jitamitra Electro Engineering · Fan-engineering notes, written for the engineer.

 Sources & basis.
 Based on a real Jitamitra field-service engagement — a large boiler ID fan at a cement plant vibrating at 7.5 to 10 mm/s that was diagnosed with structural resonance (an elevated concrete pedestal whose natural frequency fell inside the running band) and corrected with a drive-end pedestal stiffener, taking it to 1.4 to 3.6 mm/s.
-Read alongside Jitamitra's internal fan-commissioning checklist and site-commissioning training module.
-Customer and job identifiers withheld; vibration assessed to the ISO 20816 method, with numeric zone limits held to the equipment manual.
+Customer and job identifiers withheld for confidentiality; vibration assessed to the ISO 14694 method (fan-specific, measured per ISO 14695), with numeric limits held to the equipment manual.

 Ready to quote?